Killing of JonBenét Ramsey: Family-member theory

 One theory is that Patsy struck JonBenét in a fit of rage after a bedwetting episode, and strangled her to cover up what had happened after mistakenly thinking she was already dead.
-However, Patsy did not have a known history of uncontrolled anger.
 JonBenét's brother Burke Ramsey later said, "We didn't get spanked, nothing of the sort, nothing close, nothing near laying a finger on us, let alone killing your child."

 Theoretically, the strangulation could have been a red herring to conceal other elements of the assault and killing.

 Burke, who was nine years old at the time of JonBenét's death, was interviewed by investigators at least three times.
 The interviews did not raise any concerns.
 A review by a child psychologist stated that it appeared that the Ramseys had "healthy, caring family relationships".
 In 1998, Boulder Police Chief Mark Beckner said during an interview with a news reporter that Burke was not involved in the killing of his sister.
 In May 1999, the Boulder County District Attorney's office reiterated that Burke was not a suspect.
 The investigators had never considered him a suspect.

 The Ramseys offered a $100,000 reward in a newspaper ad dated April 27, 1997.
 Three days later, more than four months after the body of their daughter was found, they submitted for the first time to separate formal interviews at the Boulder County Justice Center.

 In 1999, Colorado Governor Bill Owens spoke out, telling the Ramsey couple to "quit hiding behind their attorneys, quit hiding behind their PR firm".

 A Colorado grand jury voted in 1999 to indict the parents.
 (Note: Burke testified at a 1999 grand jury hearing.
 Burke's attorney, Jim Jenkins, sought to prevent his testifying at the grand jury and to eliminate him as a suspect, but the DA's office said that Burke was not and never had been a suspect.)
 The indictment cited "two counts each of child abuse" and said the parents "did unlawfully, knowingly, recklessly and feloniously permit a child to be unreasonably placed in a situation that posed a threat of injury to the child's life or health, which resulted in the death of JonBenét Ramsey, a child under the age of sixteen."